nustarada/new_portfolio/replit.md

 - **White Text**: Use `text-white` for main content, `text-white/80` or `text-white/85` for secondary content

 ### Consistency Requirements
-- All major section headings across the portfolio MUST use `text-4xl md:text-5xl font-normal modern-heritage`
+- All major section headings across the portfolio MUST use `text-4xl md:text-5xl font-semibold modern-heritage`
-- Never use `font-bold` for main section headings - always use `font-normal`
+- Always use `font-semibold` for main section headings to match Mona Sans SemiBold Wide characteristics
 - Always include `modern-heritage` class for headings and `jost-secondary` for body text
 - Maintain consistent spacing: `mb-6` for section headings, `mb-8` for larger gaps
+- **CRITICAL**: Never use `font-normal` for any heading elements - all headings use `font-semibold`

 This ensures perfect visual consistency across Home, Case Studies, Admin, and any future pages.